HarshitKaushik/java-cheat-sheet/README.md

 ---

 ### Static variables and methods
-- Static variables and methods are class level variables and methods.
+- Static variables and methods are class-level variables and methods.
 There is only one copy of the static variable for the entire class.
 Each instance of the class (object) will NOT have a unique copy of a static variable.
 Let's start with a real-world example of a class with static variable and methods.

 #### Static variables and method, example
 `count` variable in `Cricketer` class is static.
 The method to get the count value `getCount()` is also a static method.